 I honestly don’t like this question but I think it is fair to ask a social media manager this directly before hiring in order to see how they can sell themselves.
 This could have strong implications if your campaigns are tuned towards sales and lead generation.
 A social media manager should demonstrate how valuable they can be to you and what makes them different or valuable in your situation.

-There are definitely more questions that could be asked.
+There are definitely more questions that could be asked when hiring a social media manager.
 Some will no doubt be specific to your business or industry.
 Hopefully, asking questions like these will help you determine the right social media manager for your business.

 It would be great to get your thoughts!